Academic Electoral Assembly

 11.9 The elections shall be conducted according to the Single Transferable Vote System.

-11.10 Provided always that not more than half of the Academic Electoral Assembly members of Senate shall be professors or readers, the candidates first receiving the necessary number of votes shall be declared elected until the vacancies for members to serve for three years are filled.
+11.10 Provided always that not more than half of the Academic Electoral Assembly members of Senate shall be professors or readers, the candidates first receiving the necessary number of votes shall be declared elected until the vacancies for members to serve for three years are filled. (this Standing Order has been suspended by AEA Standing Committee and Senate October 2016, pending the outcome of the Senate Effectiveness Review recommendations on the membership of Senate)

 11.11 Provision shall be made for each candidate, or a representative appointed by him/her, to scrutinise the vote counting process if he/she so wishes.